-Karen Wrigglesworth is a Wanganui-based writer of non-fiction, short stories, plays and long-form fiction.
+The 2019 ANZAC Bridge Fellow, Karen Wrigglesworth is a Whanganui-based writer of non-fiction, short stories, plays, poetry and long-form fiction.
 She has a degree in mechanical engineering, and enjoys writing stories about technical subjects for adults and children.
-Karen’s writing has been published in New Zealand and overseas, and she has won a number of awards for her work.
-Karen was a Winter Writer in Residence at NZ Pacific Studio in 2015.
+An award-winning writer with work published in New Zealand and overseas, Karen was also a Writer in Residence at NZ Pacific Studio in 2015.

 Karen's ANZAC Bridge Fellowship project considers why we choose to build memorials to those we love, and explores the different forms these memorials take.
 After WWI, there was considerable debate in New Zealand around whether it was ‘better’ for memorials for fallen soldiers to be symbolic or useful.
 At Kaiparoro, the ANZAC Memorial Bridge is, unusually, both of these.
 By comparison, memorials at nearby Eketahuna and Nireaha are practical, while elsewhere in the Tararua District, the ubiquitous cenotaph is more common.

 "During my time at Kaiparoro, I am interested in engaging with people about their preferences for practical or symbolic memorials, and I also want to explore the ways we would each prefer to be memorialised ourselves."

 Karen delivered a moving speech at the ANZAC Day Service - 'Memorials - Keepers of the stories we tell ourselves' - here are some excerpts:

 "As an engineer, it interests me that some war memorials are symbolic – like the broken cenotaph at Carterton, while some are functional – like the library at Nireaha.
 There are also a rare few – like this bridge – that are both...